deis/workflow/src/applications/managing-app-configuration.md

 **HEALTHCHECK_URL**

-Path in the application to use for health check, such as /healthz - This value needs to be set for any health check to happen.
+Path in the application to use for health check, such as /healthz - Query Parameters are not supported.

+This value needs to be set for any health check to happen.
 Needs to accept a HTTP GET request and return a HTTP status between 200-399.

 **HEALTHCHECK_TIMEOUT**